25 Hidden Oregon and Washington hotels

 Interactive map — 25 hidden Oregon and Washington hotels.
 Unique Pacific Northwest places to stay.

-This map is a collection of my favorite Oregon and Washington places to stay.
-Unique experiences that combine lodging with nature and spirit — or welcoming vibe.
+This map is a collection of my favorite Oregon and Washington nature-forward lodging experiences.

 Unless noted, I have been to all these locations and hope you enjoy them as much as I do.